Smoking, Tobacco and Cancer

 Secondhand smoke can lead to a variety of health concerns including cancer, SIDS in newborns, ear problems and asthma.
 The exposure to secondhand smoke can come from cigarettes and/or cigars.

 Many perceive cigar smoking as safer than cigarettes, because most smokers do not inhale them.
 However, cigars are particularly dangerous due to the process of aging and fermenting the tobacco, which creates carcinogenic compounds in cigar smoke in much higher levels than found in cigarette smoke.

 Studies of marijuana and cancer risk are difficult to conduct; this article discusses the health risks associated with pot smoking.

 Even though you can’t “undo” your smoking history, the good news is that that the risk of having lung cancer and other smoking-related illnesses decreases after you stop smoking and continues to decrease as more tobacco-free time passes.

 "Exotic" smoking, including hookah, bidi, unfiltered cigarettes, clove cigarettes, has often been promoted as a safe alternative to traditional tobacco products.
 The following article describes the health risks associated with these practices and provides resources for quitting tobacco all together.

 Parts of the Betel plant and Areca nuts may be used individually or together in the form of a betel quid.
 In many countries, tobacco is also added, and the product is known as gutka, ghutka, or gutkha.
-The use of betel and areca nuts is very common in India and Asia.
+The use of betel and areca nuts is very common in India and other Asian-Pacific countries.

 Smoking is a worldwide health crisis and the World Health Organization estimates that by 2030, tobacco deaths will reach 8 million a year if current trends continue.
 No matter where you live, education is key to helping current smokers quit and preventing the next generation from becoming addicted.
 Let's get the facts about this global epidemic.